 Thursday evening, one of the Hamilton police ACTION teams interrupted their dinner at The Baltimore House to break up what they thought was a drug deal in progress.

 What looked like a drug deal turned out to be one youth tagging a building with two friends blocking them from view.

-A citizen in The Baltimore House took a picture of the officer’s yellow jackets and posted it to Twitter.
-The focus – that officers interrupted their dinner to stop a crime in progress.
-In the background the police officers are involved with suspects.
+A citizen in The Baltimore House took a picture of the officer’s yellow jacket and posted it to Twitter.

-I looked at the photo, found it interesting, briefly glanced to see if any suspects were clearly identifiable confirming they were not and retweeted.
+I looked at the photo, found it interesting, briefly glanced to see if any suspects were clearly identifiable, confirmed they were not and retweeted.